Alternative punishment in the form of a fine

 What is a fine?

 A fine is an alternative punishment.
 Together with a ban on activity, it is probably the most important alternative to short-term imprisonment.
 For the state apparatus, it can generally be a cheaper and more effective option.
-Its disadvantages, on the other hand, can often be lengthy enforcement and the fact that the imposition of this penalty is heavily dependent on the financial circumstances of the convicted person can be considered problematic.
+Its disadvantages, on the other hand, can often be lengthy enforcement and the fact that the imposition of this penalty is heavily dependent on the financial circumstances of the convicted person can also be considered problematic.
 As its name suggests, the penalty consists of a fine, namely in the form of several (tens or hundreds) of so-called daily fines.
 Although it is characterised by its pecuniary nature and is often imposed for property crimes, it is not an absolute rule that cannot be broken.

 Who can be fined?